-How Being Outdoors Helps Children To Develop Healthy MindsMay 17, 2019 • Outdoor Ideas
+How Being Outdoors Helps Children to Develop Healthy MindsNovember 4, 2020 • Outdoor Ideas

 There are many reasons why being outside and amongst nature is so good for us all – and is especially good for children in building strong foundations for life.
 We’ve asked our friends from Winston’s Wish about spending time outdoors and why it has a positive influence on children’s mental health.

 Apart from being an accessible form of free fun, a walk in the woods is a such a simple form of exercise that can help us to keep our bodies and minds healthy.
 It can help us to control weight, to give us energy, to breathe fresher, cleaner oxygen – which has benefits for the respiratory system – and it can also help us to calm, inspire and restore ourselves mentally.

 In the work we do at Winston’s Wish we strongly advocate outdoor activity and nature walks for well-being, encouraging children and families to experience the therapeutic and connective nature of being outdoors.
 Here’s why…

 Whenever we do exercise, our brains release ‘happy’ chemicals called endorphins that can make us feel good.
 Even gentle exercise, such as walking in the rain, can offer release – especially when you find shelter!